MAX Light Rail: Accessibility

 Stations built as part of the Banfield Light Rail Project were originally fitted with electric wayside lifts to accommodate riders with mobility devices on the system's high-floor, first-generation vehicles.
 Each station had two lifts, one for each direction of travel.
 The lifts were installed on platforms rather than on trains to prevent malfunctions from delaying service.
+Because of mechanical and operational problems, only a dozen lifts, of the planned total of 54 serving all 25 stations, had been installed by the time of the line's opening and 14 by mid-October; the last was installed in May 1987.
 Increased use of the lifts eventually became the cause of delays, and many users felt stigmatized by the lifts' "box" design and time-consuming operation.
-With the passing into law of the Americans with Disabilities Act (ADA), TriMet developed a paratransit plan in January 1992.
+After the Americans with Disabilities Act (ADA) was signed into law, TriMet developed a paratransit plan in January 1992.
 Just before the start of the Westside MAX Project, MAX became the first light rail system in North America to procure low-floor vehicles after a TriMet study of European systems.
 The low-floor cars, which TriMet and Siemens jointly developed, entered service in August 1997.

 MAX achieved full accessibility in April 1999.
 Ticket vending machines provide information and instructions in audio, braille, and raised lettering.
 Station platforms also have signs with braille and raised lettering to indicate which lines provide service and where they go.
 The edge of platforms have tactile paving to warn riders from standing too close to the edge.
 Non-street-level platforms may be accessed with elevators.
 Most light rail cars, with the exception of Type 1, are low-floor and have ramps that extend onto platforms to allow mobility devices to board.
 High-floor Type 1 cars are paired with low-floor Type 2 or 3 cars to maintain accessibility.
 In each train, an audio system and LED signs announce the name of each upcoming station.
 All trains have spaces and priority seating areas reserved for seniors and people with disabilities, and service animals are permitted on board.

 In 2011, TriMet began upgrading the oldest sections of MAX to improve pedestrian safety and compliance with updated ADA standards.
 TriMet installed pipe barriers at Gateway Transit Center platform crossings to force pedestrians to slow down and face oncoming trains before crossing the tracks and realigned sidewalks and crosswalks at four at-grade crossings in Gresham.
 Other improvements made throughout the line include the installation of pedestrian warning signals and tactile paving upgrades.